How to use Present Perfect Simple Tense

 He’s become more confident since he started his new job.

-• The change began in the past and is still true now
+- The change began in the past and is still true now

-• Since shows the starting point
+- SINCE shows the starting point

-• Focus is on the current result of a past change
+- The focus is on the current result of a past change

 Other examples

-• Prices have gone up in the past year.
+- Prices have gone up in the past year.

-• I’ve lost some weight since January.
+- I’ve lost some weight since January.

-• Have things improved since last week?
+- Have things improved since last week?

 Mini dialogue

-Leo: Has your English improved since you started lessons?
+- Leo: Has your English improved since you started lessons?

-Emi: Definitely.
+- Emi: Definitely.
 I’ve learned so many useful expressions.

-Leo: I’ve noticed your speaking is much smoother now.
+- Leo: I’ve noticed your speaking is much smoother now.

-Emi: Thanks!
+- Emi: Thanks!
 I’ve also watched more English shows lately.

-For unfinished time periods
+Present Perfect for unfinished time periods

 Example